a review of Cave Story (Doukutsu Monogatari)

 Super Metroid: Pixel is obviously a triple-A fan of Super Metroid, because his game is structured around a semi-hostile hub with access points to several uniquely textured stages.
 The main character is a robot with a gun; the enemies tend to be hostile flying flora and fauna.
 One of the guns in the game can be charged by holding down the fire button, like the Charge Beam in Metroid, and one of the guns can be used like a jet pack, boosting the main character’s altitude if fired at the ground in mid-jump.
 This feels somewhat like the Screw Attack in Metroid, coupled with the general idea of using bombs to boost the character up when rolled into a ball.
 Furthermore, the player earns a missile launcher early on; the only permanent-effect pickup items are missile capacity upgrades and maximum health upgrades, which also exist in Super Metroid.
 Furthermore, the missile stock upgrades, as in Super Metroid, increase the maximum missile capacity by five.

 Castlevania III: Dracula’s Curse.
 Many players assume that Pixel is also an admirer of Castlevania: Symphony of the Night, though we believe otherwise.
 Know that there exist two types of games: Cake Promisers and Carrot Danglers.
 Cake Promisers (we take this term from Portal, which is, ironically, a Carrot Dangler) impress upon the player a non-existent promise of some amazing reward at the end of the game.
 This promise — abstractly — affects the player’s subconscious in such a way as to compel him to do things such as place bombs in front of every wall or burn every tree just to see if there might be something hidden.
 The end goal of Symphony of the Night is to “defeat Dracula”, though the implications of this are never measured.
 You’re killing him because he’s there, because he’s being resurrected, because he’s evil; the “story” hides the details from the player in a manner that may be mistaken for “gracefully”.
 Ultimately, though, it’s only “hiding” because it doesn’t know what it’s doing.
 The player ends up believing — whether they put it into words or not — that the kleptomaniac behavior they regularly engage in during the course of the game will actually have some impact on the experience on the whole.
-In other words, Symphony of the Night is chock full of optional shit — hundreds of weapons that the player doesn’t need, little Monster Closets and big Monster Shelves with Something Shiny at the top.
+In other words, Symphony of the Night is chock full of optional stuff — hundreds of weapons that the player doesn’t need, little Monster Closets and big Monster Shelves with Something Shiny at the top.
 This isn’t entirely a Terrible Thing, of course: playing Symphony of the Night, at the very least, feels fun.
 Dracula’s Curse, however, is a Carrot Dangler.
 The player’s goal is always right there in front of his face.
 Every enemy encounter — every skeleton standing on a platform on the upper right of the screen brainlessly throwing bones — is more than just an enemy monster: it is an impediment to the player’s progress.
 This might seem like a tenuous explanation — hear us out: in Symphony of the Night, enemies are “things that can be defeated“; in Dracula’s Curse, they are always obstacles.
 Furthermore, Dracula’s Curse offers the player a choice of four characters, each character with his (or her) own move set.
 One character (Grant Danasty) can climb walls, for example.
 Cave Story does Dracula’s Curse one better, by giving one character a diverse set of moves, not all of which need to be used at all times.During the course of the game, the player will be offered upgrades, or new weapons.
 Turn down the jet-thruster machinegun, and you stand the chance of earning the super-powered charge-up pistol.
 You do not, however, need either to finish the game.
 This is very important (this is crucial).

 The Entire Megaman series.
 If we had to pick one Megaman game that obviously inspired Cave Story, it’d be Megaman 3, though we won’t bother getting into exactly why.
 The main lesson any and all game designers can and should take away from Megaman is the way the weapons and abilities are distributed to the player.
 In the beginning of the game, the player is offered the choice of one of eight robot bosses.
 Choose one to begin a stage.
 Battle your way through the stage to meet the boss.
 Beat the boss to get a new weapon.
 Use the new weapon in the next stage you choose (or don’t).
 Half of a Megaman game’s appeal is the Overlying Puzzle: the weapons earned from end-of-stage bosses all possess distinctly different properties, making them effective against certain other bosses; thus, the game designers have obviously decided that there is an objective Best Order in which to tackle the bosses.
 However — and this is the most important point — the player is never required to beat the bosses in that order.
 Metal Man’s saw-blade projectile will make quick work of Wood Man (obviously), though any player willing to Go The Distance can defeat any boss with any weapon — even the standard weapon.
 What we Professional Game Designers call “The Megaman Problem” (literally just made that up) is that the player might not want to figure out which order is easiest, and might spend an eternity believing a game to be much harder than it really is.
 Pixel illustrates, in Cave Story, that he innately understands the glory of the Megaman design and its potential problems: in Cave Story, you receive new weapons when the story wants you to, and you fight bosses at regular intervals.
 Any boss can be defeated with any weapon.
 Some weapons are better-suited to defeating some bosses; however, the player will never find himself not in the possession of this weapon.
 (Furthermore, the Super Weapon is appropriately hidden: you’re not going to find it unless you’re good enough at the game to complete entire large sections of it with only the weakest weapons in your inventory.)
 That is to say, In Cave Story, the Overlying Puzzle is soluble by trial and error (die, switch weapons, try again) or by simple utilization of skill.